Evan

 Is Microsoft Intune more expensive than other UEM solutions?

-If your organization is deeply invested in the Microsoft ecosystem particularly Microsoft 365, Entra ID, and Defender – Microsoft Intune can provide a tightly integrated endpoint management experience.
+If your organization uses Microsoft 365, Microsoft Entra ID, and Microsoft Defender as core parts of its IT environment, Microsoft Intune can provide endpoint management within that Microsoft ecosystem.

-But if your priority is managing a diverse fleet of devices across multiple operating systems, including kiosks, rugged devices, and dedicated-use endpoints, with simpler administration and predictable device-based pricing, Hexnode offers greater flexibility.
+But if your priority is managing a mixed fleet across multiple operating systems, including kiosks, rugged devices, and dedicated-use endpoints, Hexnode may be worth evaluating for its documented platform support and per-device pricing model.

-The most effective way to understand the operational differences between the two platforms is through hands-on evaluation.
+The most effective way to compare the two platforms is to validate the required devices, policies, integrations, support options, and licensing assumptions in a hands-on evaluation.

-Disclaimer: This comparison is based on publicly available information as of March 2026.
-Features and pricing for Hexnode and Microsoft Intune are subject to change.
+Disclaimer: This comparison is based on publicly available information as of July 2026.
+Features, platform support, licensing, and pricing for Hexnode and Microsoft Intune are subject to change.
 We recommend visiting the official websites of both companies for the most current information.
 All product and company names are trademarks™ or registered® trademarks of their respective holders.
 Use of them does not imply any affiliation with or endorsement by them.

 Share